Most Common Mistakes Entrepreneurs Make

 1. The First Common Mistake Entrepreneurs Make – Target Audience

-The way that a product is produced and advertised depends a lot on who is expected to buy.
+How a product is produced and advertised depends significantly on who is expected to buy it.

 These are questions that entrepreneurs must ask themselves.